-Then I know what I see: I see that I've been here before, with Jim Watson.
-But this is not Jim Watson, and I do have tenure.
-This time I speak up: I say that this building is to repair an historical injustice, but it is not a reparation.
-"We want to heal the past, and you, Mr. President, cannot heal the past by charging a 100 percent Jew Tax."
+Second, I know what I see: I've been here before, with Jim Watson.
+But this is not Jim Watson and I do have tenure.
+This time I speak up: "I say that this building is to repair an historical injustice, but it is not a reparation.
+We want to heal the past, and you, Mr. president, cannot heal the past by charging a 100% Jew Tax."
 A long silence, and then Herman Wouk gives me a big kick under the table.
-More silence, and then the President says "OK, build it for six."
+More silence, and then the president says, "OK, build it for six."